West Kington

-West Kington is a village in Nettleton civil parish in Wiltshire, England.
+West Kington is a village in the civil parish of Nettleton, in Wiltshire, England.
 The village lies in the steeply wooded valley of the Broadmead Brook, a source of the Bybrook River, and is close to the county boundary with Gloucestershire.
 It is 6 mi southeast of the Gloucestershire market town of Chipping Sodbury.
+In 1931 the parish had a population of 225.
+On 1 April 1934 the parish was abolished and merged with Nettleton.